melissaboiko/joyodb/README.md

      - One-off types of notes.

  - Tests
-   - notes: write at least one test for each type of parsed data
+   - notes: write at least one test for each type of parsed note

  - Reference images for variant glyphs (許容字体)